 I volunteered as an English teacher in Colombia working in very deprived areas on the Caribbean coast.
 I am not qualified to enter a classroom in any capacity back home so why did I feel I had the right to do so in Colombia?
-Indeed, when travelling I often apply the “Would this fly in the West?” test to assess the safety and morality of situations such as…
+Indeed, when travelling I often apply the “Would I do this in the West?” test to assess the safety and morality of situations such as…

-Back home I wouldn’t ride all night on a humid, packed, rusty tin can of a bus and I certainly wouldn’t pay money for a hotel room that had no water and no electricity yet both are things I routinely have to do in India.
+Back home I wouldn’t ride all night on a humid, packed, rusty tin can of a bus.
+Back home I certainly wouldn’t pay money for a hotel room that has no water and no electricity and yet both are things I routinely have to do when backpacking in India.

-Whilst I may not have been qualified I was certainly determined.
+And whilst I may not have been qualified I was certainly determined.
 Firstly, I did a full handover with the previous volunteer and went through the previous month’s lesson plans to gauge the skill level of the group.
 I then prepared two completely different lesson plans for my first lesson so that if one was either too advanced or too easy I would have a backup.

 In my experience, the organisation I worked for was reputable and professional.
 Above all though, kids don’t lie and they really appreciated the time and effort I put in.

 Is It Still Worth Volunteering Abroad?

 So, is it still worth volunteering abroad?
 I would say to you that if you are considering a spot of voluntourism then good on you.
 My only advice to you is to firstly, ask yourself what is your motivation; why do you want to do this and how much effort are you willing to put in?